-To install an iPrint printer and the associated printer driver users, you must have Administrator or equivalent permissions on Windows XP.
-User printers let you control what permissions are required to install a printer.
-To implement user printers, edit the iprint.ini file and change the value for AllowUserPrinters = entry to one of the following:
+To enable user printers, edit the iprint.ini file and change the value for AllowUserPrinters = value to one of the following:

 Table 4-7 User Printer Settings

 Value Description 0 Follow Windows standards and only let users with sufficient permissions to install the printer to the desktop.
 This allows all users to see and use this printer.
 This is considered a global or workstation printer.
 1 If the current user does not have permissions to add a workstation printer (option 0), automatically add the printer so that only the current user can install, view, modify, or delete this printer.
 This is considered a private or user printer.
 2 Only add user printers.
 All users (including Administrators or Power Users) that add a printer can install, view, modify, or delete the printer they installed.
 All printers are private or user printers.
 3 Only add workstation printers.
 No permissions are required.
 All users have rights to install, view, modify, or delete iPrint printers even if the Windows workstation has been locked down.
 Non-iPrint printers are not affected.